 Once this journey is complete, it’s just a small energy to-up (using our solar panels) to get the water to our target of 90˚C, to be used for washing down our milking parlour and food production areas.

 Reduced Fuel Consumption:

 Free range cows have a much lower carbon footprint.
 The more grass they eat, the less fodder has to be grown for them and the fewer tractors are involved.
-Of course, pastures need management but this takes a lot less machinery and fuel than growing and harvesting arable crops for feed.
+Of course, pastures need management but this takes a lot less machinery and fuel than importing foreign feedstuffs.
 We keep our cows outside and grazing for as much of the year as is physically possible.
 Of course, they have to come inside for a bit when the fen’s flooded during the winter, or when it’s just too cold for the grass to grow but working with the good British climate, we are doing what we can.
-When the herd are inside for the winter, we feed them as much of a home-grown diet as possible, to greatly reduce the food miles associated with buying in lorry loads of feed stuffs from across the globe.
+When the herd are inside for the winter, we feed them as much of a home-grown diet as possible, to greatly reduce the food miles associated with buying in lorry loads of feed from across the globe.

 Reduced food miles:

-We are not yet able to process all of our milk on the farm, but we are working on it and hope to be able to soon.
-We do however make sure that our beef animals are slaughtered and sold locally where possible and of course our raw drinking milk has only travelled a few metres from milking parlour to cow-print-shed, before you buy it.
-Our dream for the future is to be able to make all of our milk into dairy products on the farm.
-Just watch this space!
+All of our products are made right here on our Suffolk farm, just meters away from our milking parlour and grazing pastures.
+We make sure that our beef animals are slaughtered and sold locally where possible and of course our raw drinking milk has only travelled a few metres from milking parlour to cow-print-shed, before you buy it.